 “Deja Q” (Season 3, Episode 13)

-Most of the twenty-fourth-century wellness moments in TNG come in spurts, a Holodeck trip here or an anbo-jitsu match there.
+Most of the 24th-Century wellness moments in TNG come in spurts, a Holodeck trip here, or an anbo-jitsu match there.
 This episode, featuring Q banished from the Continuum and sentenced to live as a human being, sprinkles in a number of nods to characters taking time to self-care.
-There’s Counselor Troi’s choice of chocolate sundaes when she’s in an unhappy mood and Captain Picard sipping one of his signature earl greys during a quiet moment in his ready room.
+We witness Counselor Troi’s choice of chocolate sundaes when she’s in an unhappy mood and Captain Picard sipping one of his signature Earl Greys during a quiet moment in his Ready Room.
 As Q struggles within the confines of humanity, Data reminds him that humanity is always striving “for new opportunities to improve itself.”

 “Up the Long Ladder” (Season 2, Episode 18)